-Before transitioning to a plant-based diet, I really didn’t care much for breakfast.
-In fact, I never liked eggs or any breakfast foods for that matter.
+Before transitioning to a plant-based diet, I really didn't care much for breakfast.
+In fact, I never liked eggs or any breakfast foods, for that matter.
 But, now, breakfast is one of my favorite meals.
-And Pomegranate Cafe, ad well as Verdura, another one of my favorite vegan hangouts, has the best version of vegan jackfruit benedict recipe I have ever tasted.
+And Pomegranate Cafe, ad well as Verdura, another one of my favorite vegan hangouts, has the best version of the vegan jackfruit benedict recipe I have ever tasted.

 Of course, I challenged myself to try to make my own version of vegan jackfruit benedict at home.
 To my surprise, it was a home run.

 Although this vegan jackfruit benedict recipe is quite different than the ones we have enjoyed several times, I chose to give it my own twist.